-Finely sliced leeks quickly deep fried for crispness and flavour.
-These frizzled leeks make the perfect topping for soups or as a garnish for lamb.
+Finely sliced leeks quickly deep-fried for crispness and flavour.
+These frizzled leeks make the perfect topping for soups or as a garnish for lamb or beef.

 - Thinly slice the white and light green parts of the leek into 3-inch-long julienne strips.
 Rinse in a bowl of water to remove the grit, drain, and pat dry.

 - Add the oil to a medium saucepan to a depth of 25mm/1 inch and heat to 190°C/375°F.

 - Add a small handful of the leeks to the oil.
 (Caution: the oil will bubble up immediately.
 Always fry in small batches to avoid overcrowding the pan and to prevent boil-overs.)

 - Fry the leeks, stirring often with a metal slotted spoon, until the oil is barely bubbling and the leeks are light golden brown, 1 to 3 minutes.
 (The oil temperature will drop when you add the leeks; let it return to the starting temperature before frying the next batch.)

 - Lift the leeks from the oil using the slotted spoon, tap against the side of the pan to drain off excess oil, and transfer to a large plate lined with a couple of layers of paper towel.
 Gently shake on the paper towel and then slide the leeks onto the paper towel below it, discarding the oil-soaked top layer.

 - Sprinkle the leeks lightly with salt while they’re still hot.
 Let cool to room temperature before using as a garnish.